16+ Cool Logos to Inspire Your Next Design

 13. Chupa Chups

 Chupa Chups’ logo screams fun and flavor.
-The bright yellow is cheerful, and the shape of a daisy makes one think of a sunny day.
+The bright yellow is cheerful, and the daisy shape makes one think of a sunny day.
 Artist Salvador Dali designed the original logo.

 Dali is the one who suggested the logo be placed on top of the lollipop because it remains visible even when the candy is on display.
 The original logo was a simple yellow shape with orange lettering.
 In 1988, the company revised the logo, adding gold, red and white outlines, giving it more of an appearance of having flower petals.
 It also updated the background to a more vivid yellow and the letters to a deep red.